NTU-CSIE-DSA/hw1-XorList/package/prob.md

     return newNode
 ```

-We assume `data` to be an integer that represents the number of `New-XOR-Node` calls so far.
+We assume $data$ to be an integer that represents the number of `New-XOR-Node` calls so far.
 That is, the first new node will contain $data = 1$, the second new node will contain $data = 2$, and so on.

 **In this problem, you need to implement 3 routines and 7 types of operations which are defined in the header file `9.h`.**